 Not only do you get to enjoy and try several restaurants in one evening, but it’s also a bit of a history or cultural tour.
 You will see a full post about each of these restaurants very soon.

 We started with a Charcuterie Board and wine at Uncork, then onto HoM for a salad and turkey slider.
 Cheer Wine was involved.
 At Indaco, black spaghetti with shrimp was served.
-Then onto The MacIntosh, we had one of the most delicious and homemade ice cream sandwiches you could ask for.

 Many other tours are offered to get a taste for the Low Country and regional food.
 All the details can be found on Charleston Culinary Tour website.